2025 AI Website Builder Security Essentials: Protecting Data and Customer Trust

 That's where features like Two-Factor Authentication (2FA) come in, adding a vital extra layer of protection.

-It means that even if a thief steals your password, they still can't get into your site's backend without that second code from your phone.
-Platforms like Wix offer 2FA specifically to stop people from taking over your site.
+Even if a thief steals your password, they still cannot access your site's backend without that second code from your phone.
+Platforms like Wix offer 2FA specifically to prevent people from taking over your site.

 How a Website Builder AI Protects You and Your Customers